 |Front page › Instructions › Planning the configuration of the item groupings||Search|

-Perhaps the biggest task is connection with startup of IMMS is to configure item groupings for all the branches.
+Perhaps the biggest task related to implementing IMMS is to configure item groupings for all the branches.
 This work involves defining rules for which items go where, so all of the items that potentially can be shelved at a branch – both floating items and items with a fixed relationship to the branch – match a single unambiguous item grouping at the branch.

 The branch’s (potential) items must therefore be grouped and these groupings must be assigned to the branch’s locations.